IsuiLugo/IsuiLugo/README.md

 ## Professional Profile 👨‍💻

 Hello!
-I am a Student of the [Tecnológico Nacional de México campus Pachuca](http://pachuca.tecnm.mx/index.php) and [UNIDEH](http://www.unideh.edu.mx/)(Universidad Digital del Estado de Hidalgo), I want to be a Security Engineer, I currently work at Tec Pachuca, in the "Academic Development" Department in an internship program (Social Service), I participated in programs such as Oracle One Education, Virtual Innovation of Microsoft Mexico.
-I seek to be a Cyber Security professional, in the field of Pentesting, I document my training and courses, you can see my [notes](#Notes) in the Notes Section.
+I am a Student of the [Tecnológico Nacional de México campus Pachuca](http://pachuca.tecnm.mx/index.php) and [UNIDEH](http://www.unideh.edu.mx/) (Universidad Digital del Estado de Hidalgo), I want to be a Security Engineer, I currently work at Tec Pachuca, in the "Desarrollo Acádemico" Department in an internship program (Social Service), I participated in programs such as [Oracle One Education](https://www.oracle.com/mx/education/oracle-next-education/), or [Innovaccion Virtual of Microsoft Mexico](https://www.instagram.com/innovaccionvirtual/).
+I seek to be a Cyber Security professional, in the field of Pentesting, I document my training and courses, you can see my [notes section](#Notes) or my [blog of Cybersecurity](https://l19200205.wixsite.com/cybersecdevadvance/blog).

 ## Education
 - **Computer Systems Engineering**